bassmanitram/actions-for-nautilus/README.md

   * `auto` - The extension sorts the items in alphanumeric order

   *Default* - `manual`

+* `disabled` - OPTIONAL - used to allow a menu to be present in the configuration, but ignored when the Gnome Files context menu is constructed

+  *Default* - `false`.

 When the Nautilus/Files context menu is activated for a selection, the extension assesses all the commands configured within a menu to establish if the commands are relevant for the current